dbould/zf2_prep/zf2.prep.md

 ### Aspect Orientation

-Since PHP is not compiled it means it is not possible to provide this functionality as other languages do.
+Aspect orientation helps deal with cross cutting concerns.
+In compiled langauges it is easy to insert code into methods during compilation solving this problem.

-You can however solve this in ZF2 using pre and post events in a method.
+Since PHP is not compiled other solutions have been implemented.
+One of these being the ZF2 event manager using pre and post events in a method.

 **For Example:**